 For 4 mm thick - result from monomer manufacturer- 25 mm

 Limiting Oxygen Index

 Any oxygen index below 21 % means that the material will burn in air.
-This polymer has an index of 18.3 %.
+This polymer has a theoretical index of 18.3 %.
+We have independently tested our material and a result of 20% was obtained.
 This is slightly better than acrylic at about 17 % but worse than polycarbonate at 25 %.

 Self Ignition Temperature